Rubber Stripper Rings for Metal Slitting Applications

 but we can make tight fit, slip fit or loose fit too

-Thickness: +0.010/-0.030"
+Thickness: +0.010/-0.030″

 Common Questions

-I get confused on differences between Buna N, Nitrile, neoprene, and neapolitan?
+What is the difference between Buna N, Nitrile, neoprene, and neapolitan?

 Rubber is rubber.
 What’s the big deal?